kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 type: Details
 ---

-The migration is done automatically by a job.
-During the migration, the old Api object is being migrated to an APIRule object, what may cause temporary unavailability of the exposed service.
-After the successful migration, the old resource is removed.
-The migration might be skipped for some Api configuration, in which case the manual migration process may be done.
-It won't break the existing service exposure, but any changes to the Api object won't be effective.
+The migration is done automatically by a job, which runs during the Kyma upgrade.
+During the migration, the old Api object is being translated to an APIRule object, which may result in a temporary downtime of the exposed service.
+The original resource is deleted as a part of the migration process.
+The tool used by the job is described [in this document](https://github.com/kyma-project/kyma/blob/master/components/api-gateway-migrator/README.md#api-gateway-migrator).

+>**CAUTION:** The migration might be skipped for some Api configuration, in which case the [manual migration process](#manual-migration) may be done.
+Not proceeding with the manual migration won't break the existing service exposure, but any further changes or removal of the Api resource won't affect how the service is exposed - the original configuration will be used.

+## Verify automatic migration

-List remaining Apis to check whether any Api migration has been skipped
+To check whether any Api migration has been skipped, after the Kyma upgrade is finished list all remaining Apis:

 ```shell script
 kubectl get apis --all-namespaces